RSKCS2/WoW-1.12.1-Addon-List/README.md

 3. Open `WoW-1.12.1-Vanilla\Interface\AddOns`.
 4. Copy or move the addon folder(s) into the `AddOns` directory.
 5. Launch World of Warcraft Patch 1.12.1.
-6. At the character select screen, click **AddOns** (bottom-left).
+6. ❗At the character select screen, click **AddOns** (bottom-left).
-7. In top right of AddOn List, Locate the Script Memory (MB) and type 0, and check Load out of date AddOns.
+7. ❗In top right of AddOn List, Locate the Script Memory (MB) and type 0, and check Load out of date AddOns.
 8. Finished.

 ---